Ikeda Terumasa: Conflict with Ishida Mitsunari

+Nevertheless, historians viewed this incident not just as simply personal problems between the seven generals and Mitsunari, but rather as an extension of the political rivalries between the Tokugawa faction and the anti-Tokugawa faction led by Mitsunari.
+After the incident, military figures on bad terms with Mitsunari would support Ieyasu during the Sekigahara campaign between the Eastern Army led by Tokugawa Ieyasu and the Western Army led by Ishida Mitsunari.
+According to Muramatsu Shunkichi, writer of The Surprising Colors and Desires of the Heroes of Japanese History and violent womens, the reason for Mitsunari failure in his war against Ieyasu was his unpopularity among the major political figures of that time.

 When the Sekigahara Campaign began in the fall of 1600, Terumasa immediately sided with his father-in-law, Tokugawa.
-On 28 September he competed with Fukushima Masanori to be the first to attack Gifu Castle, held by Oda Hidenobu.
+He also managed to convince Nakagawa Hidenari to side with Ieyasu during the conflict.

+In August 21, the Eastern Army, led by Terumasa Ikeda, began crossing the river from Kawada.
+Terumasa's army engaged in a battle at Yoneno against Oda Hidenobu.
+After the Hidenobu's army routed, the Eastern army crossed the river and directly attacked Takegahana Castle at 9:00 AM on the August 22nd.
+Shigekatsu himself set the castle on fire and committed suicide as a final act of defiance.

 At the Battle of Sekigahara, Ikeda commanded 4,560 troops in the rear guard and saw some desultory fighting with Chosokabe Morichika's contingent as the battle wound down.

+After the battle ended with the victory of the Eastern Army, Terumasa and Asano Yukinaga pursued Morichika who fled to Mount Tarao.
+However, Morichika managed to shake his pursuers tail throughout Iga and Izumi, before retreating to Tenma in Osaka and finally returning to his home town, Tosa.

 Following the Tokugawa victory, Terumasa was given a 520,000-koku fief and the province of Harima.
-He expanded the Himeji Castle, which he completed in 1609.
-In 1603 Bizen was added to Terumasa's territory, and this he assigned to his eldest son, Toshitaka (1584–1616).
+He also rewarded by his father-in-law, Ieyasu, with Himeji Castle. which he expanded and completed in 1609.
+In 1603 Bizen was added to Terumasa's territory, which he assigned to his eldest son, Toshitaka (1584–1616).

-Death

 By the time of Terumasa's death in 1613, the Ikeda had grown to rule over Harima, Bizen, Inaba, and Awaji, with a combined income of around 1,000,000-koku.

-Following the death of Toshitaka, the Tokugawa Bakufu took steps to reduce the alarming power of the Ikeda and eventually reduced the family to Tottori (Inaba) and Okayama (Bizen).
+Following the death of Toshitaka, the Tokugawa Bakufu took steps to reduce the power of the Ikeda and eventually reduced the family to Tottori (Inaba) and Okayama (Bizen).